melkorinos/JS-Selenium-suite-using-Mocha-Chai/README.md

 **Scenario #1 :** Search field properly handled special characters.
 **Expected result :** The search functionality and the site continue to function properly without any error.
-**Test Steps :** Landing page -> Select search field -> Enter special characters in search field ->Load more results -> Verify search either displayes results or "No results found"
+**Test Steps :** Landing page -> Select search field -> Enter special characters in search field -> Verify search either displayes results or "No results found"
 For this test a list of malicious strings is used from https://github.com/minimaxir/big-list-of-naughty-strings

 **Scenario #2 :** A user searches the site for an event.